MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VMAssignableDevice.md

 ### -VM

-Retrieves the network adapter assigned to the virtual machine.
+Retrieves the virtual machine which a device is assigned.

 ```yaml
 Type: VirtualMachine[]